 In 1897 Joseph Conrad wrote: "My task which I am trying to achieve is, by the power of the written word to make you hear, to make you feel--it is, before all, to make you see.
 That--and no more, and it is everything.
-If I succeed, you shall find there according to your deserts: encouragement, consolation, fear, charm--all you demand--and, perhaps, also that glimpse of truth from which you have forgotten to ask" (p.
+If I succeed, you shall find there according to your deserts: encouragement, consolation, fear, charm--all you demand--and, perhaps, also that glimpse of truth from which you have forgotten to ask" (The Nigger of the Narcissus and the Secret Sharer, pg.
 107).

 The knowledge and skills students learn by writing research papers are invaluable.
 Professors usually love to talk about their theses or dissertations because those writings have proven to the entire world their abilities to understand and demonstrate knowledge.
 Not only have they researched vast areas of knowledge, they organized it, thought critically about it, and presented it honestly and persuasively in their own words.